 Do you know what a Ponzi Scheme is?

-Bernie Madoff is making history as the biggest thief in the world.
+Bernie Madoff made history as the biggest thief in the world.
 How did he manage to rip off thousands of investors for millions (maybe billions) of dollars?
 That’s right….the Ponzi Scheme.

 Six years ago, I was sitting down with a small group of women.
 They were all excited about what turned out to be a pyramid scheme. (a ponzi scheme) The women had been told by their “sponsors” to not tell any men about the scheme.
 It was for women only and must be kept absolutely secret.